wagtail/accessibility/audits/vpat/README.md

-# VPAT reports
+# Wagtail VPAT reports

 > A [Voluntary Product Accessibility Template (VPAT®)](https://www.section508.gov/sell/vpat/) is a document that explains how information and communication technology (ICT) products such as software, hardware, electronic content, and support documentation meet (conform to) the Revised 508 Standards for IT accessibility.

-Wagtail uses VPATs to report on the accessibility of the Wagtail admin interface, as this format is widely recognised in a procurement context.
+Wagtail documents the accessibility of the Wagtail admin interface with VPAT® reports, as this format is widely used in a procurement context.

 ## Available reports

+To view our latest report in HTML format, go to [wagtail.org/vpat/](https://wagtail.org/vpat/).

 ### Wagtail 5.2